2022 St Helens Metropolitan Borough Council election: Electoral process

 The council previously elected its councillors in thirds, with a third being up for election every year for three years, with no election in the fourth year.
-However, following a boundary review, all forty-eight councillors will be elected at the same time.
-The election will take place by multi-member first-past-the-post voting, with each ward being represented by up to three councillors.
-Electors will be able to vote for as many candidates as there are seats to fill, and the candidates with the most votes in each ward will be elected.
+However, following a boundary review, all forty-eight councillors were elected at the same time.
+The election took place by multi-member first-past-the-post voting, with each ward being represented by up to three councillors.
+Electors were able to vote for as many candidates as there were seats to fill, and the candidates with the most votes in each ward were elected.

-All registered electors (British, Irish, Commonwealth and European Union citizens) living in St Helens aged 18 or over will be entitled to vote in the election.
-People who live at two addresses in different councils, such as university students with different term-time and holiday addresses, are entitled to be registered for and vote in elections in both local authorities.
-Voting in-person at polling stations will take place from 07:00 to 22:00 on election day, and voters will be able to apply for postal votes or proxy votes in advance of the election.
+All registered electors (British, Irish, Commonwealth and European Union citizens) living in St Helens aged 18 or over were entitled to vote in the election.
+People who lived at two addresses in different councils, such as university students with different term-time and holiday addresses, were entitled to be registered for and vote in elections in both local authorities.
+Voting in-person at polling stations took place from 07:00 to 22:00 on election day, and voters were able to apply for postal votes or proxy votes in advance of the election.